arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 id:
 ---

-The Nano Family is a series of boards that share the same form factor, and pin layout.
-This makes it easier for makers to design hardware accessories that work with the wide range of Nano boards available.
-Despite the similarities, there are subtle differences to support the unique functionalities of each board's microcontroller unit.
+The Nano Family is a series of boards with the same form factor and pin layout.
+This standardized form factor makes it easier for makers and third-party manufactors to design hardware accessories compatible with the wide range of Nano boards.

+Despite the similarities, there are subtle differences in some Nano boards in order to support their unique functionalities.
 In this article:

 * [Pinout differences](#pinout-differences)
 * [Operating voltage differences](#operating-voltage-differences)